What is email accessibility?

 So use bold text for emphasis, instead of italic or underlined text.

-ALT text is very important in emails because images can be blocked in some email clients, but also because screen readers read out the Alt text out loud.
+ALT text is very important in emails not only because images can be blocked in some email clients, but also because screen readers read out the ALT text loud.
 However, it can be a bit tricky to write proper alt text for your images.

 Everything you need to know about embedding images in emails the right way.